JorisLange/SmartJoomlaTemplate/README.md

 # SmartJoomlaTemplate
-Responsive basic template for Joomla, for start building your own template
+Responsive basic Joomla template, for start building your own template with Bootstrap (or other framwework).